kubeshark/docs/src/pages/en/ui.md

 ![**Kubeshark** UI](/ui-full.png)

-## Capture Filters (Targeted Pods)
+## Targeted Pods

 ![Targeted PODs](/targets.png)

-At the top of the screen in a blue top panel, **Kubeshark** lists an up-to-date list of Pods that are being tapped.
+At the top of the screen in a blue top panel, **Kubeshark** lists an up-to-date list of Pods that are being targeted.
 As **Kubeshark** follows dynamically started and stopped Pods, this list can change in real-time.

 ## Service Map